 Except as expressly modified by the DPA, the terms of the Agreement remain in full force and effect.
 To the extent of any conflict or inconsistency between this DPA and the remaining terms of the Agreement regarding the subject matter herein, this DPA will govern.

-12. Additional terms for Standard Contractual Clauses (Commission Decision C(2010)593 Standard Contractual Clauses (processors))
+12. ADDITIONAL TERMS TO STANDARD CONTRACTUAL CLAUSES (Commission Decision C(2010)593 Standard Contractual Clauses (processors))

-- The Standard Contractual Clauses and the additional terms specified in this Section 12 of this DPA shall apply to (i) the legal entity that has executed the Standard Contractual Clauses as a data exporter and its Authorized Affiliates and, (ii) all Affiliates of Customer established within the European Economic Area, Switzerland and the United Kingdom, which have signed an Agreement for Gigamon’s Offerings.
-With regard to the Standard Contractual Clauses and this Section 12, the aforementioned entities shall be deemed “Data Exporters”.
+12.2 The Standard Contractual Clauses and the additional terms specified in this Section 13 of this DPA shall apply to (i) the legal entity that has executed the Standard Contractual Clauses as a data exporter and, (ii) all subsidiaries of Customer established within the European Economic Area, Switzerland and the United Kingdom, which have signed an Agreement for Gigamon Offering.
+With regard to the Standard Contractual Clauses and this Section 13, the aforementioned entities shall be deemed “Data Exporters”.

-- Appointment of new Subprocessors and List of current Subprocessors.
-Pursuant to Clause 5(h) of the Standard Contractual Clauses, Customer acknowledges and expressly agrees that (a) Gigamon’s Affiliates may be retained as Subprocessors; and (b) Gigamon and Gigamon’s Affiliates respectively may engage third-party Subprocessors in connection with the provision of the Gigamon’s Offerings.
+12.4 Appointment of new Subprocessors and List of current Subprocessors.
+Pursuant to Clause 5(h) of the Standard Contractual Clauses, Customer acknowledges and expressly agrees that (a) Gigamon’s subsidiaries may be retained as Subprocessors; and (b) Gigamon and Gigamon’s subsidiaries respectively may engage third-party Subprocessors in connection with the provision of the Gigamon Offering.
 Gigamon shall make available to Customer the current list of Subprocessors in accordance with Section 9 of this DPA.

-- Certification of Deletion.
-The parties agree that the certification of deletion of Personal Data that is described in Clause 12(1) of the Standard Contractual Clauses shall be provided by Vendor to Customer only upon Customer’s request pursuant to Section 4 of this DPA.
+12.8 Certification of Deletion.
+The parties agree that the certification of deletion of Personal Data that is described in Clause 12(1) of the Standard Contractual Clauses shall be provided by Gigamon to Customer only upon Customer’s request pursuant to Section 4 of this DPA.